Skip to main content

 I could chalk the first breakup with CC to inexperience.
 I was his introduction to polyamory, after all, and while I’d definitely felt annoyed with him on multiple occasions, I hadn’t told him.
 Instead, I’d pushed my frustrations down deep, beneath the surface.

-I’d fallen prey to a reflex that I occasionally have where I think, If they’re doing thatthen they’re hopeless.
-Why bother trying to correct it?
+I’d fallen prey to a reflex that I occasionally have where I think, _If they’re doing that, __then they’re hopeless.
+Why bother trying to correct it? _

 Giving up on people before they have a chance to do better.